malekbenz/malekbenz/_posts/2016-12-06-Step-by-Step-Login-using-facebook-account-Asp.net-Application.md

 ## Create Asp.net web application

-Create an MVC web application, launch visual studio and create a new asp.net application:
+Create an MVC web application, launch visual studio and create a new asp.net MVC application:

 - Click New Project in the Start page or in the File menu.